-The TED spread is stuck above 2.0, and still too high.
+The TED spread was stuck above 2.0 for some time.
 The peak was 4.63 on Oct 10th.
-I'd like to see the spread move back down to 1.0 or lower.
-A normal spread is around 0.5.
+The TED spread has finally moved below 1.0, although a normal spread is around 0.5.

 This is the spread between high and low quality 30 day nonfinancial commercial paper.
-If the credit crisis eases, I'd expect a significant decline in this spread - and the graph makes it clear this indicator is still in crisis.
+Right now quality 30 day nonfinancial paper is yielding close to zero.
+If the credit crisis eases, I'd expect a significant further decline in this spread - although this is good progress.